Ne00n/pipe-builder-3000/README.md

 bla:bla:bacon::bla Server3v6
 ```
 Note: No need for dualstack, IPv6 only is supported</br >
-However, if you use IPv6, you need IPv6 connectivity.

 **Usage**<br />
 Builds or Updates the network<br />